Tejas-Rajput2510/VortEX-Windows-Desktop-Assistant-Version-1.0/README.md

 19. restart pc or restart computer - this will restart your computer, so use it carefully
 20. shutdown - this will shutdown your computer, so use it carefully
 21. exit, quit, or close - this will exit the program
+22. commands - lists all the commands available

 ## Additional features
 You can also type commands like "What is the time?", it will respond by giving you exact date and time.